an endorsement that allows the bearer to enter a country

 Their faces are mirrors of each other, but their bodies are opposites—one tall and skinny and the other short and chunky—as if Princess ruled their mother’s womb and Primadonna was an underfed

-movement of persons into a place
+movement of people into a country or area

 “Fabiola, your mother’s going to be sent to an